-In accordance with South Lanarkshire Council's procedures we ask that if your child is going to be absent from school that you call and let us know the reason for the absence and how long you think the absence will last.
+In accordance with South Lanarkshire Council's procedures we ask that if your child is going to be absent from school that you call and let us know the reason for the absence by 9am on the first day of the absence, and how long you think the absence will last.
 If you do not call us then we will contact you and then proceed to call the family or friends listed in your emergency contact list until we get an explanation for your child's absence.
 This procedure is designed to keep your child safe.